anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 # 4.6 Not so MVP

-We previously made working MVP of the application.
+We previously made a working MVP of the application.
 It can currently build a shopping list to the memory, and save it on a file.
 Nevertheless our code is far from optimal.
-We have some unnecessary repetition in the code, and we currently save the shopping list in format known as [EDN](https://github.com/edn-format/edn).
+We have some unnecessary repetition in the code, and we currently save the shopping list in a format known as [EDN](https://github.com/edn-format/edn).
 I won't go to details on EDN, but it stands for Extended Data Notation.
 It is like Clojure's version of JSON, and it is very handy since it allows us to dump and read data without much parsing.
-Regardless how awesome EDN is, it is not very human friendly.
+Regardless of how awesome EDN is, it is not very human friendly.
 Sure you can read it,
 but it ain't very pretty.